CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

 law-suit
 abagpipes
 ```
-The necessity for this, however, seldom arises.     test
+The necessity for this, however, seldom arises.

 **Punctuation** is effected *in the usual way*, except the *hyphen*